Chemical composition of meteorites

 I suggest to persons who think that they have found a meteorite to get a chemical analysis from a lab that can provide what we geochemists call “whole-rock” elemental composition data.
 There are several different ways to determine whether or not a rock is a meteorite.
 A chemical analysis is a good one because it is cheaper to do than most other tests and the results are usually unambiguous.
 That means, with a chemical analysis, I am not likely to say, “I still don’t know” or “maybe.”

 In the legends, the percentages (%) represent the relative abundance of each meteorite type among stony meteorites.
-I cannot emphasize this enough: Most (88%) stony meteorites are ordinary chondrites.
+I cannot emphasize this enough: Most (88%) stony meteorites are ordinary chondrites; all the other types are rare.

 Figure 1.
-Many terrestrial rocks have higher concentrations of SiO2 (silica) than any meteorite because they contain quartz and meteorites do not contain any significant amount quartz or other silica minerals.
-If SiO2 is greater than 60%, the rock is not a meteorite.
+Many terrestrial rocks have higher concentrations of SiO2 (silica) than any meteorite because they contain quartz and meteorites do not contain any significant amount of quartz or other silica minerals.
+If SiO2 is greater than 60%, then the rock is not a meteorite.
 The only possible exception would be a lunar granite, which is a volumetrically insignificant component of the Apollo collection.
-No granitic meteorites have been found yet.
+No granitic meteorites have yet been found.
 The low-SiO2 terrestrial rocks are mainly limestones [low Fe2O3(T) + MgO] and iron ores [high Fe2O3(T) + MgO].
-Terrestrial rocks with 45-55% SiO2 are usually basalts.
+Nearly all of the terrestrial rocks with 12-26% Fe2O3(T)+MgO and 45-52% SiO2 are basalts.
+Some meteorites are basalts (lunar, Mars, HEDs) but planetary basalts tend to have greater Fe2O3(T)+MgO (22-42%) and Cr but and lower Al2O3, Na2O, and K2O than terrestrial basalts of the same Fe2O3(T)+MgO (below).

 Figure 2.
 Most meteorites, especially lunar meteorites, have higher concentrations of aluminum (Al2O3) than terrestrial rocks of similar Fe2O3+MgO.
 For an explanation of why lunar meteorites plot along the diagonal trend, see How do we know that it is a rock from the moon? and The chemical compostion of lunar soil.
 Feldspars (or clays derived therefrom) are the major carrier of aluminum in terrestrial rocks, too.
 Chondrites have low concentrations of Al2O3 because they contain little feldspar.